eunomia-bpf/eunomia.dev/docs/blogs/bpf-news.md

 - BPF: Implement bloom filter map [Link](https://lwn.net/Articles/868024/)

-## Compile Once – Run Everywhere: Linux 5.17".Linux 5.17 added a new feature called Compile Once - Run Everywhere (CO-RE) for eBPF, which greatly simplifies the complexity of handling multi-version kernel compatibility and loop logic in eBPF programs.
+## Compile Once – Run Everywhere: Linux 5.17".Linux 5.17 added a new feature called Compile Once - Run Everywhere (CO-RE) for eBPF, which greatly simplifies the complexity of handling multi-version kernel compatibility and loop logic in eBPF programs

 The CO-RE project of eBPF relies on the debugging information provided by BPF Type Format (BTF) and goes through the following four steps to enable eBPF programs to adapt to different versions of the kernel: